Prepare for Power Outages

 Stearns Electric Association has a strong reliability record.
 However, there are many reasons why even the best utilities experience outages.
 Storms producing trees that have fallen on overhead lines, vehicle accidents and squirrels pose the most common challenges.

-PREPARING FOR POWER OUTAGE TIPS
+TIPS TO PREPARE FOR A POWER OUTAGE

-Before an Outage
+Before an Outage:

 - Update the phone number and e-mail address on your Stearns Electric account so you can be served faster in the event of an outage.